illua1/Hair-conductor/README.md

-# Addon for Blender 2.8 Hair Explorer.
+# Addon for Blender 2.8 Hair Conductor.
 The main function - makes hair styling according to your corridor geometry.

 # Using: